w3c-cg/threat-modeling/models/decentralized-identities.md

 - A verifier's user agent(verification software), such as a hiring website, is expected to only allow access to individuals with a valid verification status for verifiable credentials and verifiable presentations provided to the platform by such individuals.
 - A holder's user agent (holder software), such as a digital wallet, is expected to divulge information to a verifier only after the holder has consented to its release.

-However, from a threat modeling perspective, the issuer, verifier, and holder are _external entities_, so we have trust boundaries between the parties.
-This makes sense, and also why we have the concept of (crypto) verification.
+However, from a threat modeling perspective, the issuer, verifier, and holder are external entities, so we have trust boundaries between the parties.
+This makes sense and is also why we have the concept of (crypto) verification.

 ### Data Model, Formats, Protocols

-To modeling Decentralized Identities and Credentials, it is possible to use as a high-level and meta-model using Verifiable Credentials documentation (the list of technology is partial, feel free to extend):
+To model Decentralized Identities and Credentials, it is possible to use them as a high-level meta-model using Verifiable Credentials documentation (the list of technology is partial; feel free to extend):

 * **Data Models:** abstract models for Credentials and Presentation (e.g., the [Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model/), mDL in ISO/IEC [18013-5:2021](https://www.iso.org/standard/69084.html)).
 * **Identifiers**: [DIDs](https://www.w3.org/TR/did-core/) and the [DID methods](https://w3c.github.io/did-spec-registries/#did-methods), or [WebID](https://w3c.github.io/WebID/spec/identity/).
-* **Encoding Schemas:**JSON, JSON-LD, CBOR, CBOR-LD.
+* **Encoding Schemas**: JSON, JSON-LD, CBOR, CBOR-LD.
 * **Securing Mechanisms:** Each mechanism may or may not support different privacy features or be quantum-resistant:
     * **Enveloped Formats (Credential Formats)**: The proof wraps around the serialization of the credential. \
 JSONs are enveloped using JSON Object Signing and Encryption ([JOSE](https://datatracker.ietf.org/wg/jose/about/)), and we can find JWT, JWS, and JWK here.
 JOSE is _cryptographically agile_ (as it can fit different cryptographic primitives) and can also have Selective Disclosure (SD) with  [SD-JWT](https://www.ietf.org/archive/id/draft-fett-oauth-selective-disclosure-jwt-02.html) (which uses HMAC).
 New securing mechanisms are coming up, like [SD-BLS](https://arxiv.org/abs/2406.19035) (which uses BLS) and ongoing efforts to fit BBS#. \